Supreme Court (North Korea)

-The Central Court is the supreme court and the highest organ in the judiciary of North Korea.
+The Supreme Court of the Democratic People's Republic of Korea is the supreme court and the highest organ in the judiciary of North Korea.

 The Court is accountable to the Supreme People's Assembly (SPA).
 The SPA elects its justices, and the SPA Standing Committee elects its chief justices and jurors.

-Normally, the Central Court serves as the highest appellate court in North Korea, but in certain legal cases it is the court of first instance.
+Normally, the Supreme Court serves as the highest appellate court in North Korea, but in certain legal cases it is the court of first instance.
 These cases include crimes against the state.
-When it is the court of first instance, the court's decision is always final and cannot be appealed or challenged, which is considered an impediment on the right to a fair trial.
-Trials of foreigners are always held in the Central Court.
-A probable reason for this is to decide such cases quickly.
+When it is the court of first instance, the court's decision is always final and cannot be appealed or challenged.

-The Central Court has separate chambers for criminal, civil, and special matters.
+The Supreme Court has separate chambers for criminal, civil, and special matters.

 Tasks and organization

-As the supreme court of North Korea, the Central Court it is the highest organ of the judiciary of the country.
+As the supreme court of North Korea, the Supreme Court it is the highest organ of the judiciary of the country.

 The Supreme Court is one of the two main components of the post-1945 judicial system, along with the Supreme Procurator's Office of the Democratic People's Republic of Korea.
 It does not exercise the power of judicial review over the constitutionality of executive or legislative actions nor does it have an activist role in protecting the constitutionally guaranteed rights of individuals against state actions.
 Instead, these powers are exercised by the Standing Committee of the Supreme People's Assembly, which is dominated by Korean Workers' Party and has never ruled a law unconstitutional.

 Its task is to supervise all lower courts in the country, including their trials and proceedings, as well as the training of judges.
 The Supreme Court also appoints and recalls judges of the special courts (that is, the Military Court and the Traffic and Transportation Court that serves railway and waterways).

 The Supreme Court is accountable to the Supreme People's Assembly (SPA), and when the latter is in recess, to its Standing Committee.

 The court was initially called the Supreme Court, but later renamed the Central Court.
-The 2012 Kim Il-sung–Kim Jong-il Constitution restored the Supreme Court as its name, until a SPA session reverted to the name Central Court in 2016.
+The 2012 Kim Il Sung–Kim Jong Il Constitution restored the Supreme Court as its name, until a SPA session reverted to the name Central Court in 2016.
 The court is based in the capital Pyongyang.

 Justices

-The Supreme Court is staffed by a chief judge or president, two associate chief judges or vice presidents, and an unknown number of regular judges.
+The Supreme Court is staffed by a chief justice or president, two associate chief justices or vice presidents, and an unknown number of regular justices.

-The president and justices are elected and serve for five years.
-The SPA also elects, and can recall, the head of the court.
-The Presidium of the SPA elects other judges of the court, as well as its jurors.
+The president and justices are elected and serve for five year teams.
+The SPA also elects, and can recall, the president.
+The Standing Committee of the SPA elects other justices of the court, as well as its jurors.